Red Light Therapy for Multiple Sclerosis - Promising New Support

 Overview of the Total Spectrum Series for Neurological Support

 You can buy such a fine unit at RLT Home.
 It is a company that manufactures a range of high-end Total Spectrum red light therapy units.
-These units release the proper spectrum of red and near-infrared light that can reach the skin and initiate natural healing and repair of nerve damage.
-Individuals like using these units due to their consistent performance, high-end features, and great outcomes.
+These units release the proper spectrum of light that can initiate natural healing and repair of nerve damage.
+For full-body support, the ULTRA and ELITE models are excellent choices.
+They are FDA-approved and have adjustable settings, enabling you to manage your sessions for optimum comfort.
+The Mental Health & Brain mode is pre-built for MS, focusing on NIR for deep penetration.

 Best Practices for Using Red Light Therapy for Multiple Sclerosis